MystenLabs/walrus-docs/docs/components.md

 From a developer perspective, some Walrus components are objects and smart contracts on Sui, and some components are Walrus-specific binaries and services.
-As a rule Sui is used to manage blob and storage node meta-data, while Walrus-specific services are used to store and read blob contents, which can be very large.
+As a rule Sui is used to manage blob and storage node metadata, while Walrus-specific services are used to store and read blob contents, which can be very large.

 Walrus defines a number of objects and smart contracts on Sui: